Clips are used.

 Underdome wave 18: "Game over, man.
 Game over."

-A alien queen lays eggs, parasitic aliens which Obi-Wan wants for study.
+An alien queen lays eggs and there are parasitic aliens which Obi-Wan wants for study.

 Referenced by name

 A snowflake quotes lines from this movie

 A character references Sigourney Weaver's character Ellen Ripley as fighting off aliens.

 Bob Hanson: "Game over, man!
 Game over!"